quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 | `link` | Boolean | Apply highlight and a pointer cursor to QItem. |
 | `tag` | String | Default HTML tag used is 'div', but this can be any HTML tag if you need to.
 Read below for more information. |

-Also check next section for more properties and to learn how you can use your QItem as a Router Link.
+Also check the next section for more properties and to learn about how you can use your QItem as a Router Link.

 #### Using QItem as a Router Link
 If you want your QItem to act the same as Vue's `<router-link>`, then you can use these additional properties (which work exactly the same as `<router-link>`):